sannimichaelse/blog/observable.md

 button.removeEventListener(‘click’, handler);
 ```

-Using Observable allows me to easily unsubscribe as opposed to removing event listener from the button
+Using Observable allows to easily unsubscribe as opposed to removing event listener from the button

 - **Observables allows you to expose the DOM event as an observable, ie filtering or switching or combining or debouncing is easier**